In our latest product review we put The Weekend Warrior Harness and Lead by Hurtta to the test.

 This product is designed for the intrepid explorer and constructed with both comfort and functionality in mind.
 With two side release buckles, it makes it incredibly easy to get on and off, without the need to lift your dogs front legs, and with adjustable straps you can tailor it to fit your dog perfectly.

-I have to say I really liked the fit of the harness and it didn’t slip around at all despite being put well and truly to the test as Poppy raced through the water after her ball!
+I have to say I really liked the fit of the harness.
+It didn’t slip around at all as Poppy raced through the water after her ball!
 It also looks really attractive and with reflectors and reflective piping, makes this product incredibly safe when visibility is poor.

 Due to the lightweight fabric, I also noticed that it didn’t become heavy after it had got wet in the river.
 Poppy’s no swimmer, but if your dog does like to swim, this feature is worth considering – you don’t want something that absorbs water and will weigh them down as they get tired.